 You may have wondered how are teeth numbered when you hear a dental professional refer to #12, or lingual #6.
 Firstly, we will discuss baby teeth.

-Baby teeth are called primary teeth and they are generally smaller and whiter than adult or permanent teeth.
+Baby teeth are called primary dental tooth number chart and they are generally smaller and whiter than adult or permanent teeth.
 These are lost anywhere between early childhood through to the teenage years.

 There are three different numbering systems used to identify the primary teeth in dentistry.
 Your dentist can let you know the specific system that they utilize.